+The club levels are offered at the Deluxe level Disney Resorts, as well as one of the moderate level hotels.
 We have a post explaining the 3 different Walt Disney World Resort hotel levels and breaks down the pros and cons of each one.
 If you are considering staying on site and possibly splurging on a club level, this post will be helpful to check out.

 3. Buy Souvenirs.

 If you read a lot of our posts we like to suggest that you buy your shirts and Disney trinkets at home and bring them with you in order to save money.
 We still believe that.
 (In fact, we have a whole section devoted to Disney apparel and gear to buy BEFORE you get to the park).

 However, this post is on “splurging.”
 Sometimes, when your child gets off an attraction that he/she absolutely fell in love with and you make your way through the gift shop at the end (funny how they have that set up that way), they might stare longingly at a shirt with the ride they were just on, or see a stuffed doll of what they just experienced.
 And sometimes, you just have to open up the pocket book….ummm….
 I mean swipe the magic band and buy it.